Relationship of Peter Mandelson and Jeffrey Epstein: Opposition leaders and backbenchers

+Stephen Flynn has been a vociferous critic of Starmer and the Labour government's handling of the scandal.

 The Westminster leader of the Scottish National Party (SNP), Stephen Flynn, has been a vociferous critic of Starmer and the Labour government's handling of the scandal.
-Flynn's attacks have focused on what he perceives as a lack of a "moral compass" at the heart of government and a failure of judgment in appointing Mandelson despite his known ties to Epstein.
-During the parliamentary debate, Flynn called Mandelson's appointment a "complete disgrace" and argued that while Mandelson called his relationship with Epstein an "FT obsession," it had become "all of our obsession now".
-Flynn stated, "I do not know what it is about the decades of scandals and being best friends with a notorious child trafficker and pedophile, which should have got some alarm bells ringing in No 10 before this decision was taken".
+Flynn's attacks have focused on what he perceives as a lack of a "moral compass" at the heart of government and a failure of judgement in appointing Mandelson despite his known ties to Epstein.
+During the parliamentary debate, Flynn called Mandelson's appointment a "complete disgrace" and argued that while Mandelson called his relationship with Epstein an "FT obsession", it had become "all of our obsession now".
+Flynn stated, "I do not know what it is about the decades of scandals and being best friends with a notorious child trafficker and paedophile, which should have got some alarm bells ringing in No 10 before this decision was taken".

 Flynn has repeatedly demanded to know what Starmer knew about Mandelson's relationship with Epstein and when he knew it.
 He accused Starmer of ignoring "facts that were plainly in front of him not for weeks, not for hours, not for days but for months" and specifically criticised Starmer for appointing Mandelson as ambassador "knowing that that man had maintained a relationship with Jeffrey Epstein" after his 2008 conviction.
 After Starmer failed to attend the emergency debate on the scandal, Flynn accused the Prime Minister of "going into hiding" and suggested that while the Labour government has lurched from "one crisis to another," the "only constant in all this chaos is Keir Starmer himself".
-Beyond Mandelson's sacking, the SNP has demanded further action.
-An Early Day Motion was lodged by SNP MP Brendan O'Hara, with Flynn's support, urging Starmer to strip Mandelson of his peerage and permanently remove him from the public payroll.
-Flynn has joined the calls for all government documents relating to the appointment and vetting to be published.
+Beyond Mandelson's dismissal, the SNP has demanded further action.
+An early day motion was lodged by SNP MP Brendan O'Hara, with Flynn's support, urging Starmer to strip Mandelson of his peerage and permanently remove him from the public payroll.
+Flynn called for all government documents relating to the appointment and vetting to be published.

+John Swinney questioned Starmer's judgement and said he "should have looked a bit more carefully at his decision".